ishubin/galen-workshop/README.md

 Using template specs implement tests for the following page http://samples.galenframework.com/tutorial-advanced/tutorial.html

-The workshop is not yet started
+The workshop is finished.
+The contents are in workshop-02-advanced-testing folder

 The following are just drafts